BridgeData V2: A Dataset for Robot Learning at Scale: Discussion, Limitations, and Future Work

 \section{Discussion, Limitations, and Future Work}

-We presented \datasetname{}, a dataset with \numtotal{} trajectories of robotic manipulation behaviors across multiple environments and tasks designed to enable research on scalable robot learning methods.
-Our dataset covers a wide range of tasks and supports methods with various assumptions, including goal-conditioned and language-conditioned methods, and methods that are based on imitation learning and reinforcement learning. \datasetname{} is collected with a low-cost and widely available robot arm, making it suitable for accessible research on robot learning.
-Our evaluation also demonstrates that \datasetname{} supports a wide range of different robot learning algorithms.
+We presented \datasetname{}, a dataset with \numtotal{} trajectories of robotic manipulation behaviors designed to enable research on scalable robot learning methods.
+Our dataset covers a wide range of tasks and environments and supports methods with various assumptions, including goal and language conditioned imitation learning and reinforcement learning. \datasetname{} was collected with a low-cost and widely available robot arm, making it suitable for accessible research on robot learning.
+Our evaluation also demonstrates that a wide range of learning algorithms can use \datasetname{} to produces policies that generalize across tasks, environments, and institutions.
 We believe this is a strong validation of the utility of our dataset, as many previously proposed datasets have only been evaluated with one or a small number of methods, and typically at a single institution.